 - Would I feel sad if I didn’t see them share our special day with us?

-- Am I just inviting them because I would feel bad not to?
+- Am I just inviting them because I would feel wrong not to?

 - Am I just inviting them because they are family?

-It’s worth while asking yourself these questions and setting your intensions before you start inviting people otherwise you might end up creating a guest list that you’re just not happy with.
-Sometimes family has a say in who you invite but at the end of the day, it’s your special day, not theirs.
-May sounds harsh, but it’s the truth!
+It’s worthwhile asking yourself these questions and setting your intentions before you start inviting people otherwise you might end up creating a guest list that you’re just not happy with.
+Sometimes family has a say in who you invite, but at the end of the day, it’s your special day, not theirs.
+May sound harsh, but it’s the truth!

 It also made it easier as people didn’t have to save the paper and bring it with them to know where they are going.
 Having it online, made it much more accessible.

-Note: A very small portion of our non-technical guests needed some guidance on how to navigate around the website – so if you’re going down that road, be prepared to provide some support.
+Note: A tiny portion of our non-technical guests needed some guidance on how to navigate around the website – so if you’re going down that road, be prepared to provide some support.

-For Thank You gifts we decided to have beautiful hand made one off presents.
-We sourced the little pots for the succulents second hand and the succulents were mainly replanted from my parents garden.
-My dad did an amazing job with them and each one is unique in its own way.
+For Thank You gifts we decided to have beautiful handmade one-off presents.
+We sourced the little pots for the succulents second hand, and the succulents were mainly replanted from my parents garden.
+My dad did a fantastic job with them, and each one is unique in its own way.

 What We Wore

-Photography was a really important part of our wedding day.
+Photography was an essential part of our wedding day.
 When we got engaged, that was the first thing we booked.
-We knew we wanted Lauren to shoot our wedding so we worked with her to find a date that she was available.
+We knew we wanted Lauren to shoot our wedding, so we worked with her to find a date that she was available.
 This is something that many people regret not investing money into for their wedding.
-As a photographer myself, I knew what I wanted and I was confident in Lauren’s ability to deliver on that.
-Michael really loved her style as well and how easy going she was.
+As a photographer myself, I knew what I wanted, and I was confident in Lauren’s ability to deliver on that.
+Michael loved her style as well, and how easy going she was.

 Tip: Make sure you allow yourself enough time to find the right photographer for your day.
 Meet with a few and pick the one that you and your fiancé feel most yourselves around.
-It’s really important to be picky!
+Being picky is imperative!
 In saying that, not everyone can afford a professional photographer.
-Our biggest investment was our photographer but we value this a lot more than some other things.
+Our most significant investment was our photographer, but we value this a lot more than some other things.

 Food and Drinks

 Besides photography, this was the most important thing to us.
 As vegans and vegans that run a blog that shares recipes and lifestyle tips on veganism, this was the testing ground for all of our guests to sample what we’re about.
-Largely catering for omnivores with maybe 5 vegetarians and 2 other vegans, this was our way to show how amazing vegan food can really be.
+Mainly catering for omnivores with maybe five vegetarians and two other vegans, this was our way to show how amazing vegan food can be.
 And no, it’s not just rabbit food!

-When it came to the food, we had to find a venue that would allow us to self cater.
-This was probably the longest process because we were looking for a venue less than 6 months from the wedding date, wanted something affordable that we could do self catering, have the wedding ceremony and reception at the same venue and be surrounded by nature.
-We finally landed on The Crisp Galleries and it was pretty perfect.
+When it came to the food, we had to find a venue that would allow us to self-cater.
+This was probably the longest process because we were looking for a venue less than six months from the wedding date, wanted something affordable that we could do self-catering, have the wedding ceremony and reception at the same place and be surrounded by nature.
+We finally landed on The Crisp Galleries, and it was pretty perfect.